Affiliate links on Android Authority may earn us a commission. Learn more.

 How to take screenshots on the Google Pixel 6 series

-Google’s latest and greatest Pixel line is finally here.
-If you’ve snagged a Pixel 6 or Pixel 6 Pro, you’ll want to take the upgraded displays, larger batteries, and Tensor chipset in the Pro for a spin.
-However, you should familiarise yourself with the basics, especially if you haven’t yet used a Pixel or Android 13 before.
-This brief guide runs through the best methods to take a Google Pixel 6 screenshot.
+If you’ve snagged a Google Pixel 6 or Pixel 6 Pro, you should familiarise yourself with the basics, especially if you haven’t yet used a Pixel or Android 13 phone.
+This brief guide explains the best methods to take a Google Pixel 6 screenshot.

 The easiest way to take a screenshot on the Google Pixel 6 series is to press and hold the power and volume buttons simultaneously.
 Read more below for details and alternative methods.